sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - When your nose is dropping and you’re sweating as hell and that isn’t any distraction that is called focus. ~ Sahil

 - Time is relative and hang it. ~ Einstein

+- Semantic: Any solution that fixes the inability is solution. ~ Sahil

+- There is no other joy like the joy of being in discipline and defeating your own weaknesses. ~ Sahil